DTolm/VkFFT/README.md

 OpenCL:
 Include the vkFFT.h file.
 Provide the library with correctly chosen VKFFT_BACKEND definition.
 Only single/double precision for now.\
 To build OpenCL version of the benchmark, replace VKFFT_BACKEND in CMakeLists (line 5) with the value 3 and optionally enable FFTW.

+Level Zero:
+Include the vkFFT.h file.
+Provide the library with correctly chosen VKFFT_BACKEND definition.
+Clang and llvm-spirv must be valid system calls.
+Only single/double precision for now.\
+To build Level Zero version of the benchmark, replace VKFFT_BACKEND in CMakeLists (line 5) with the value 4 and optionally enable FFTW.
 ## Command-line interface
 VkFFT has a command-line interface with the following set of commands:\
 -h: print help\